glad to become a part of this amazing community!

 The requirements are:

-A letter of motivation (maximum two pages) in English, giving reasons for having a particular interest in the Master's programme "Digital Media and Society" and containing information on the following points:
+A letter of motivation (maximum two pages) in English, giving reasons for having a particular interest in the Master's programme "Digital Media and Society".

 - Description of the desired vocational orientation.